twr14152/Network-Automation-Scripts_Python3/pyeapi/ceos_demo/README.md

-# Running and startup config diff
+-  Running and startup config camparison script (Not quite a config diff)

 ```